Spherre-Labs/website/README.md

     ```

 After running the command, open http://localhost:3000 in your browser

+### General Notes for Contributors:
+Please review the Figma designs in prototype mode to understand any animations, transitions, or interactions that need to be implemented.

+Ensure all components are responsive and adhere to the design system.

+If you have any questions or need clarification, feel free to reach out to the project maintainers.

 Submit a pull request when done and await review
 Happy coding! 🎉